-Here in Texas, we typically have mild winters.
+Here in the South, we typically have mild winters.
 Still, if the worst-case scenario were to occur, such as the ground freezing over, then your above-ground backflow preventer – an integral part of any irrigation system – would be subject to considerable damage.
 If temperatures drop below freezing, any trapped water will freeze, expand, and cause the system to burst.
 Thankfully, you can prevent such a situation from happening by taking precautions today.

 The Backflow Preventer and Its Importance